-CI that supports access via CILogon includes: 2i2c, Apache Airavata Test Drive, Ask.CI, ATLAS Connect, Australian BioCommons, BNL Quantum Astrometry, Brainlife.io, CADRE, CERN PanDA, Chem Compute, ClassTranscribe, CloudBank, Clowder, CMS Connect, Connect.ci, Custos, CyberGISX, CyVerse, DataCite, Duke CI Connect, Einstein Toolkit, FABRIC, Fermilab, Flywheel, GeoChemSim, Globus, GW-Astronomy, HubICL, HTRC, ImPACT, LIGO, LROSE, LS-CAT, LSST, Mass Open Cloud, MIT Engaging OnDemand, MSU HPCC OnDemand, MyGeoHub, NEON, NIH ClinOmics, NIH KnowEnG, Ocean Observatories Initiative, Open Science Chain, OSC OnDemand, OSG Connect, Pacific Research Platform, QUBES, SciGaP, SCiMMA, SEAGrid, SeedMeLab, SimVascular, Social Media Macroscope, UCLA JupyterHub, Vanderbilt JupyterHub, and XSEDE.
+CI that supports access via CILogon includes: 2i2c, ACCESS, Apache Airavata Test Drive, Ask.CI, ATLAS Connect, Australian BioCommons, BNL Quantum Astrometry, Brainlife.io, CADRE, CERN PanDA, Chem Compute, ClassTranscribe, CloudBank, Clowder, CMS Connect, Connect.ci, Custos, CyberGISX, CyVerse, DataCite, Duke CI Connect, Einstein Toolkit, FABRIC, Fermilab, Flywheel, GeoChemSim, Globus, GW-Astronomy, HubICL, HTRC, ImPACT, LIGO, LROSE, LS-CAT, LSST, Mass Open Cloud, MIT Engaging OnDemand, MSU HPCC OnDemand, MyGeoHub, NCAR PRESTO, NEON, NIH ClinOmics, NIH KnowEnG, Ocean Observatories Initiative, Open Science Chain, OSC OnDemand, OSG Connect, Pacific Research Platform, QUBES, SciGaP, SCiMMA, SEAGrid, SeedMeLab, SimVascular, Social Media Macroscope, UCLA JupyterHub, and Vanderbilt JupyterHub.

 To cite CILogon in publications, please use: